Alexander Baring, 1st Baron Ashburton1

 M, #11962, b.
 1 March 1831, d.
 20 April 1896

-Sir John Alexander Thynne, 4th Marquess of Bath was born on 1 March 1831.1 He was the son of Sir Henry Frederick Thynne, 3rd Marquess of Bath and Hon.
-Harriet Baring.1 He was baptised at St. James's, Westminster, London, England.1 He married Hon.
-Frances Isabella Catherine Vesey, daughter of Lt.-Col. Thomas Vesey, 3rd Viscount de Vesci of Abbey Leix and Lady Emma Herbert, on 20 August 1861.1 He died on 20 April 1896 at age 65 at Venice, Italy.1 He was buried at Longbridge Deverill, Wiltshire, England.1 His will was probated, at £263,170.1
+John Alexander Thynne, 4th Marquess of Bath was born on 1 March 1831.1 He was the son of Henry Frederick Thynne, 3rd Marquess of Bath and Hon.
+Harriet Baring.1 He was baptised at St. James's, Westminster, London, EnglandG.1 He married Hon.
+Frances Isabella Catherine Vesey, daughter of Lt.-Col. Thomas Vesey, 3rd Viscount de Vesci of Abbey Leix and Lady Emma Herbert, on 20 August 1861.1 He died on 20 April 1896 at age 65 at Venice, ItalyG.1 He was buried at Longbridge Deverill, Wiltshire, EnglandG.1 His will was proven (by probate), at £263,170.1

-Sir John Alexander Thynne, 4th Marquess of Bath succeeded to the title of 6th Baron Thynne of Wermister, co.
-Wilts [E., 1682] on 24 June 1837.1 He succeeded to the title of 7th Baronet Thynne, of Kempsford, co.
-Gloucester [E., 1641] on 24 June 1837.1 He succeeded to the title of 4th Marquess of Bath [G.B., 1789] on 24 June 1837.1 He succeeded to the title of 6th Viscount Weymouth, co.
-Dorset [E., 1682] on 24 June 1837.1 He was educated at Eton College, Eton, Berkshire, England.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He held the office of Envoy Extraordinary to Portugal on 27 May 1858, for the investiture of King Pedro V.1 He held the office of Envoy Extraordinary to Austria on 25 July 1867, for the investiture of the Emperor.1 He was a Trustee of the National Portrait Gallery between 1874 and 1893.1 He held the office of Chairman of the Wiltshire County Council.2 He was a Trustee of the British Museum in 1883.1 He held the office of Lord-Lieutenant of Wiltshire between 1889 and 1896.1
+He succeeded as the 7th Baronet Thynne, of Kempsford, co.
+Gloucester [E., 1641] on 24 June 1837.1 He succeeded as the 4th Marquess of Bath [G.B., 1789] on 24 June 1837.1 He succeeded as the 6th Viscount Weymouth, co.
+Dorset [E., 1682] on 24 June 1837.1 He succeeded as the 6th Baron Thynne of Wermister, co.
+Wilts [E., 1682] on 24 June 1837.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Envoy Extraordinary to Portugal on 27 May 1858, for the investiture of King Pedro V.1 He held the office of Envoy Extraordinary to Austria on 25 July 1867, for the investiture of the Emperor.1 He was a Trustee of the National Portrait Gallery between 1874 and 1893.1 He held the office of Chairman of the Wiltshire County Council.2 He was a Trustee of the British Museum in 1883.1 He held the office of Lord-Lieutenant of Wiltshire between 1889 and 1896.1

 His Times obituary recorded that he "never played a prominent part in politics, though he devoted a considerable part of his time and energies to county business, and was universally respected as a highly cultured, scrupulously honourable English gentleman of the best type...
 Always a shy man... he remained to the last, under a cloak of reserve bordering on hauteur, one of the most kind hearted men."1

-Children of Sir John Alexander Thynne, 4th Marquess of Bath and Hon.
+Children of John Alexander Thynne, 4th Marquess of Bath and Hon.
 Frances Isabella Catherine Vesey

 Citations